jacopofar/advent2021/README.md

 * day 15: done
 * day 16: skipped, I didn't have time and didn't look very interesting
 * day 17: done (no video, had no time)
+* day 18: skipped, very long description and no time
+* day 19: done (no video, had no time so far)
 ## Nicer solutions

 In the folder `advent2021_nicer` you can find a few improved solutions, not covered in the videos.